 Buy What You Like and Hope for the Best

 From a financial safety perspective, it’s generally best to view collectibles more as a hobby than as a way to make money.
 While they can grow in value over time, there are costs beyond purchase, storage and care, such as auction or broker fees.
 In essence, any potential monetary gains from collectibles are best viewed as a fringe benefit, a bonus that serves as a validation of the collector’s keen eye and good taste.

 Keep a Detailed Inventory of Your Collectibles

-“Collectors should absolutely have an inventory or catalog that captures important details about their collectibles," says Jere Doyle, Senior Vice President and Estate Planning Specialist at BNY Mellon Wealth Management.
-“It should include where and from whom they bought them, for how much, and any other distinguishing features of the item.”
+“Collectors should absolutely have an inventory or catalog that captures important details about their collectibles,” says Jere Doyle, Senior Vice President and Estate Planning Specialist at BNY Mellon Wealth Management.
+“It should include where and from whom they bought them, for how much and any other distinguishing features of the item.”
 Doyle says that provenance, a clear record of the history of ownership, is critically important when dealing in collectibles, and can significantly impact the value of the item as well as the collector’s ability to sell it.

 Preserve the Value of Your Collection

 Even if your primary motivation for building a collection is personal enjoyment, consider taking steps to preserve and safeguard your collectibles so you can capitalize on them in the event that they do increase in value.
 This could include purchasing specialized insurance, having your items appraised by a certified expert and making accommodations for proper, long-term storage, whether in your home or in a professional storage facility.